solvemate2018/CInema-XX/README.md

 # CInema-XX

-Mandatory assignment for university . changed
+Mandatory assignment for university .